-After you finished updating you need to restart your Appwrite stack using the following command from your terminal:
+After you have finished updating, you need to restart your Appwrite stack using the following command from your terminal:

 docker-compose up -d --remove-orphans --build --force-recreate

-Go to your Appwrite console, logout from your account and try to recover your password by navigating to Forgot password?.
-If you have followed along setting up the SMTP Server using SendGrid - this should also verify your integration.
+Go to your Appwrite console, log out from your account and try to recover your password by navigating to Forgot password?.
+If you have followed along with setting up the SMTP Server using SendGrid - this should also verify your integration.

-If everything went well, you should receive an E-Mail with instructions to reset your password.
-Obviously this is not necessary and only a test to check if the SMTP server is working.
+If everything goes well, you should receive an email with instructions to reset your password.
+Obviously, this is not necessary and is only a test to check if the SMTP server is working.

-Tomorrow we will discuss how we can use our SMTP server to allow our users to verify their account with the associated email address.
+Tomorrow we will discuss how we can use our SMTP server to allow our users to verify their accounts with the associated email address.